 A well-designed blender can blend up parsley heads into a refreshing smoothie, where you’re getting all of the health benefits of parsley in an easily digestible form.

-Cheap ones may struggle to chop it up, but a powerful blender like this Breville model I use will turn parsley into an extremely healthy, dark green puree.
+Cheap ones may struggle to chop it up, but a powerful blender, like this Cuisinart model I’ve been using for years, will turn parsley into an extremely healthy, dark green puree.

 While you could chop up watermelon and juice it, it’s so high in water content that it is especially suitable for blending.
 The same goes for cucumber.